-Dr Barbara Furlotti is Associate Lecturer at The Courtauld Institute of Art.
-She completed her PhD at Queen Mary University, London, in 2009.
-In 2009-2010, she held a post-doctoral fellowship at the Getty Research Institute in Los Angeles, where she was involved in the research project The Display of Art in Roman Palaces, 1550-1750.
-In 2012-2015, she was a Marie Curie Fellow at the Warburg Institute, where she worked on her book-project Antiquities in Motion.
-From Excavation Sites to Renaissance Collections, which will be issued by the Getty in March 2019.
-She has published extensively on the history of collecting, display practices and the art market.
+Dr Barbara Furlotti is Associate Lecturer at The Courtauld.
+From 2009-2010 she held a post–doctoral fellowship at the Getty Research Institute in Los Angeles, where she was involved in the research project The Display of Art in Roman Palaces, 1550–1750.
+As a Marie Curie Fellow at the Warburg Institute (2012-15), Barbara worked on her book Antiquities in Motion: From Excavation Sites to Renaissance Collections (Getty Publications, June 2019).
+She co–curated the exhibition Giulio Romano: Art and Desire (Mantua, Palazzo Te, 6 October 2019–6 January 2020) and has published extensively on the history of collecting, display practices and the art market.

 Liz James is Professor of Byzantine Art at the University of Sussex where she teaches courses on Late Antique and Byzantine art.
 She has published on a variety of Byzantine topics, ranging from women to mosaics and between 2007 and 2011, she organised an International Network looking at the composition of Byzantine glass mosaic tesserae.
 This brought together art historians and glass scientists to explore together what the glass of tesserae – the cubes used for making mosaics – can actually tell us about the mosaics themselves.
 Liz is an alumna of the Universities of Durham and Birmingham (BA, MA) and of The Courtauld where she obtained her PhD with a thesis on light and colour in Byzantine Art.